Cogges/cogges.github.io/apcm/2014/test_agenda.md

 ###Worship, followed by presentations and discussion:
 1. Ministry Hubs:<br>
- 1. Children's Hub<br>
+ a.
+Children's Hub<br>
- 2. Social Activities & Special Events Hub<br>
+ b.
+Social Activities & Special Events Hub<br>
- 3. Outreach & Evangelism Hub
+ c.
+Outreach & Evangelism Hub

 2. The Vicar, Rev Simon Kirby
 Simon will be reminding us of some of the exciting developments in the life of Cogges in the last year.<br>
 He will also unveil the plans for the extension of the Church Centre and speak about how we hope to extend our ministry into the wider community.

 ###The meeting will be followed by an opportunity to chat informally over drinks and nibbles.
-Additional reports, for information
+Additional reports, for information<br>
+ - none